-About OP-EZY
+About

-A bit about our past!
+A bit about our past

 OP-EZY was originally a hacking group for Local Networks, over time OP-EZY became a programming group.
 I set up this site for a bit of fun,and used it to learn how a web server works!